easternnl/python-broadlink-web/README.md

 # python-broadlink-web
 Webinterface between Broadlink RM* device and home automation software such as Domoticz

+What is a broadlink device?
+See this page for more information: https://www.ibroadlink.com/rmMini3/

+Basically it supports to send IR codes to all kind of IR remote controlled devices with your smartphone or computer.
+In this case by the Python Webserver Script ;-)

 This is a small webserver and load the broadlink library at startup.
 It can take upto 5 seconds to load the library, which means that if you execute a script from the commandline it will always take 5 seconds before the command is send.

 The webserver send the commands almost immediately.